 The larynx is an intricate anatomical complex comprised of many different soft and hard tissues that allow a human to articulate using sound, and breathe through a well built filter.
-It connects the pharynx to the trachea and can be found in the midline of the human body at the level of the third to the sixth cervical vertebrae.

 Like the pharynx, the larynx is divided up into three regions: